a-programmer-guy/selenium_demo/README.md

 # selenium_demo
 Introduction to selenium

 The purpose for this project is to introduce Selenium testing applications using Java, and the Eclipse IDE.
-Maven will be used for dependency manadagement.
+Maven will be used for dependency management.

 Prerequisites: Java JDK and Eclipse IDE installed.